Quaddroo/notemaster/README.md

 image in the wikilink [img[imagename]] format.
 If it is not, performs the usual paste function.

-also binds normal p to NotemasterPaste. might want to remove <buffer> tag.
+Also binds normal p to NotemasterPaste.
+Might want to remove <buffer> tag.

 ### nmsmiles.vim
 View simplified molecular-input line-entry system (SMILES) strings as images.